pboivin/flou/README.md

 You'll find all available parameters in the [Glide documentation](https://glide.thephpleague.com/2.0/api/quick-reference/).

-As you can see, the default parameters are used to generate LQIP from source images, but you are not restricted that.
+As you can see, the default parameters are used to generate LQIP from source images, but you are not restricted to that.
 You can generate as many transformation as you need from the same image:

 ```php
 $phone = $flou->image('01.jpg', ['w' => 500]);